MIC-DKFZ/semantic_segmentation/config/Readme.md

 <details><summary>Configure</summary>
 <p>

-Currently, the following datasets are supported, and they can be selected as shown below.
+Currently, the following datasets are supported, and they can be selected as shown [here](../config#selecting-a-dataset).
 By default, the cityscapes dataset is used.

 - **Cityscapes**: [Cityscapes dataset](https://www.cityscapes-dataset.com/) with using fine annotated images.
 Contains 19 classes and 2.975 training and 500 validation images.